-Typifying (Generics) – Behind the Scenes
+Generics – Behind the Scenes

-Before we continue, let’s us explain what happens into the memory of the computer, when we work with generic classes.
+Before we continue, let’s explain what happens in the memory of the computer, when we work with generic classes.

-First we declare our generic class MyClass<T> (generic class description in the scheme above).
-Then the compiler translates our code to an intermediate language (MSIL), as translated code contains information that the class is generic, i.e. it works with undefined types until now.
-At runtime, when someone tries to work with our generic class and tries to use it with a specific type, a new description of the class is created (specific type class description in the diagram above), which is identical to the generic class, with the difference that where it has been used T, now is replaced by a specific type.
-For example, if you try to use MyClass<int>, everywhere in your code, where the unknown parameter T is used, it will be replaced with int.
-Only then we can create object of a generic class with a specific type int.
-The interesting thing here is that to create this object, the description of the class, which was created in the meantime (specific type class description), will be used.
-Instantiating of a generic class by given specific types of its parameters is called "specialization of the type" or "extension of generic class".
+First we declare a generic class MyClass<T> (generic class description in the scheme above).
+Then, the compiler translates our code into intermediate language (MSIL).
+The translated code contains information about the class being generic, i.e. it still works with undefined types.
+At runtime, when the generic class is used with a specific type, then a new description of the class is created (specific type class description in the diagram above), which is identical to the generic class, except that T is replaced by a specific type.
+For example, if you use MyClass<int>, then everywhere in your code the unknown parameter T will be replaced with int.
+After that, we can create an object of a generic class with type int.
+Note that, to create this object, the intermediate, concrete type, class description will be used.
+Instantiating of a generic class with specific types of its parameters is called "specialization of the type" or "extension of a generic class".

-Using our example, if we create an object of type AnimalShelter<T>, which works only with objects of type Dog, if we try to add an object of type Cat, this will cause a compile error almost identical to the errors, that were derived by an attempt to add an object of type Cat, into an object of type AnimalShelter, which we have created in section "Shelter for Homeless Animals – Example":
+Using our example, if we create an object of type AnimalShelter<T>, which works only with objects of type Dog, adding an object of type Cat causes a compile error almost identical to the errors that occurred during the attempt to add an object of type Cat into an object of type AnimalShelter of the section "Shelter for Homeless Animals – Example":